 After speaking with many industry leaders about the issue, VES have developed the ideal solution for leak testing fuel cells and stacks – OptVol.

-With over 25 years of business in leak testing many different products, VES have combined their knowledge and experience to provide the industry with the best-in-class leak testing technology, including maintaining the optimal pressure differential for the fuel cells.
+VES have over 25 years of experience in leak testing many different products.
+We have combined our knowledge and experience to provide the industry with the best-in-class leak testing technology, including maintaining the optimal pressure differential for the fuel cells.
 VES have become a world leader in maintaining the pressure differential for a number of different products, including fuel tanks, and now fuel cells.

 With everything we do at VES, safety is our highest priority.
 As part of maintaining the highest of standards throughout our facilities, all fuel cells and stacks must meet global standards and regulations.